kdglider/mlteam4/README.md

 ## General Guidelines for the branch

-- Use the `dataset` folder to store the merged data.
+- Use the `datasets` folder to store the merged data.
 - Use the `model_nbs` folder to push the different notebooks you worked on by following this formate:
     `Name_of_the_task[Name_of_the_contributor].ipynb`